inventhouse/tutorials/KnotsYouKnow/README.md

 Using Knots You Already Know
 ============================

+> This will focus on the overhand, half-hitch, and larks head; the simplest knots used even by people who don't know what they're called.
+If you know other knots, keep using them and apply the detailed examination and experimentation I encourage here.

 “Why don’t you carry rope?”
 ---------------------------
 - “I’m no good at knots”
 - “I wouldn’t know what to do with it”
-- Too much fancy-knot-focus, not enough rope-think
+- **Too much fancy-knot-focus, not enough rope-think**
-- The myth of "use the right knot" - Italian proverb "the best is the enemy of the good" was never more true
+- The myth of "use the right knot" - Italian proverb "the best is the enemy of the good"
     - Does the knot do the job?
-Yes?
 Good.
 Done.
+    - Non-critical situations only!

-- Also activity-specific knot categories / guides - sailing, fishing, camping, rescue, etc
+>- Also problematic: activity-specific knot categories / guides - sailing, fishing, camping, rescue, etc
-    - Knots are useful all the time, not just doing "outdoorsy" things
+    - Knots are useful all the time, not just doing "outdoors-y" things
-    - Might be more interested in outdoor activities if knots were less intimidating
+    - Some might be more interested in outdoor activities if knots were less intimidating

-This talk should _not_:
+### This talk should _not_:
-- Teach knots (as few as possible) - rather, new insights into simple knots you knew before
+- Teach knots (as few as possible) - rather, bring new insights into simple knots you knew before
 - Use knot jargon (only a couple knot names) - stop me if I say "on a bight"
 - Nor link to knot resources - practice, examine, and _use_ the knots you know
     - Perhaps another lesson (some time from now) to "learn how to learn knots"